ibm-cloud-docs/citrix-daas/order-more-storage.md

 {:important: .important}
 {:note: .note}
 {:table: .aria-labeledby="caption"}
+{: deprecated: .deprecated}

 # Ordering more storage on your bare metal servers
 {: #order-extra-storage-vm}

+{{site.data.keyword.cvad_full}} Classic automation is deprecated.
+As of 12-4-23, you can't create new classic instances with automation.
+{: deprecated}

-If you need more storage on your {{site.data.keyword.cvad_full}} bare metal servers as a separate mount point for any operational reasons, complete the following steps.
+If you need more storage on your bare metal servers as a separate mount point for any operational reasons, complete the following steps.

 1. Log in to the [{{site.data.keyword.cloud}} console](https://cloud.ibm.com/login){: external} by using your unique credentials.
 2. Navigate to **Menu icon ![Menu icon](../icons/icon_hamburger.svg) > Classic Infrastructure > File Storage**.